 As applied to this petition, I recommend that the proposed building be as tall as a two story building and that it contain architectural elements that reflect the character of a two story building.
-This would include the addition of appropriate fenestration, belt courses, corbels, cornices, quoins, porticos, lintels, colonnades, parapets, wall caps, decorative roof treatments, shadow lines and/or other architectural elements that are commonly used on buildings with a height commensurate with that of a two story building.
-Based upon the height of the buildings approved for the Wendy's and U-Gas sites, the minimum wall height of the building on any side should be no less than 17' above grade and the tallest elements should be no less than 23' in height above grade.
-The submitted architectural plans are substantially compliant with this recommendation.
+This would include the addition of fenestration, belt courses, corbels, cornices, quoins, porticoes, lintels, colonnades and/or other architectural elements that are commonly used on buildings with a height commensurate with that of a two story building.
+Based upon the height of the buildings approved for the Wendy's and U-Gas sites, the minimum wall height of the building on any side should be no less than 18' above grade and the tallest elements should be no less than 30' in height above grade.
+The submitted architectural plans are substantially shorter with the rear exterior wall being only 12' tall and the tallest fascia being only 26' tall.
+The proposed building has the long low and plain strip commercial look that the MRD is attempting to discourage.
+The proposed building does not have the height and massing that is required.
+It is not unattractive, but it does not contain architectural elements and scale that impart the look of a two story building.

 Section 5, Parking and Loading Regulations: This section establishes standards for the design, capacity and landscaping of parking facilities.
 No maximum or minimum parking standards have been established.
 The ordinance clearly, therefore, anticipates the possibility of a variation from the parking requirements of the underlying zoning district (C-1) via the MRD governing ordinance.
-The petitioner has proposed a site development design with 75 spaces.
-This is approximately 10 spaces less than the minimum parking that the C-1 district requires for this facility.

-The MRD, the comprehensive plan and the Great Streets plan support the concept of only building the parking capacity that is necessary for the uses being built.
+The petitioner has proposed a site development design with 59 spaces.
+This is 4 spaces more than the minimum parking that the C-1 district requires for this facility.
+The MRD, the comprehensive plan and the Great Streets plan support the concept of only building the parking capacity that is necessary.
 All three documents oppose creating excessive impervious surfaces with limited need or use.
-I believe that the proposed parking lot will be adequate for the planned use, and the MRD allows the approval of a parking lot that is smaller than that required by the underlying C-1 district regulations, but if parking adequacy becomes an issue for this site in the future there will be virtually no opportunity to provide additional parking on this site.
+The issue of the parking demand of future alternative uses of the site has been discussed earlier in this report.
+I recommend that the petitioner be allowed to build the proposed parking lot but demonstrate that the site can accommodate sufficient parking for a retail utilization of 100% of the building floor area.

 Section 5(1): On-street parking is recommended where site design and traffic patterns permit.
-Clearly, due to the nature of the roadways, on-street parking is not feasible on Manchester Rd. or Seven Trails Dr. Although it is possible to add on-street parking to the interior roadway, the nature of the development proposed with this petition does not support its development anywhere on the site.
+Clearly, due to the nature of the roadways, on-street parking is not feasible on Manchester Rd. or Seven Trails Dr. Although it is possible to add on-street parking to the interior roadway, the nature of the development proposed with this petition does not really support its development anywhere on the site.

 Section 5(2): No waiver of ADA standards can be granted in the MRD.
-The parking lot proposes 75 parking spaces for customers and employees.
+The parking lot proposes 59 parking spaces for customers and employees.
 The 3 spaces proposed for the lot meet the standard for accessible parking.